Aliases for HIST2H2AA4 Gene

 GeneCards Summary for HIST2H2AA4 Gene

-HIST2H2AA4 (Histone Cluster 2, H2aa4) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
+HIST2H2AA4 (Histone Cluster 2 H2A Family Member A4) is a Protein Coding gene.
+Diseases associated with HIST2H2AA4 include Riddle Syndrome.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2AM.
+An important paralog of this gene is HIST2H2AA3.

 UniProtKB/Swiss-Prot for HIST2H2AA4 Gene